riatelab/geotoolbox/README.md

 geo.buffer(geojson, { dist: 1000 }) // 1000 km
 ```

-The ```distance``` value can also be contained in a geojson field (in the properties).
+The ```distance``` value can also be contained in a GeoJSON field (in the properties).
 In this case, you just have to indicate the name of this field.

 ```js
 geo.buffer(geojson, { dist: "a field" }) // a field in properties